 The UTHSC College of Nursing has student scholarships (listed below) that are available based on academic ability and/or financial need.
 Scholarships are awarded annually by the CON Awards and Honors Committee; externally funded scholarships are awarded according to grantee guidelines.
 Typically, scholarship recipients are notified by May 1st.

 Academic ability is determined by GPA (minimum 3.0) and financial need is determined by data generated from the Free Application for Student Financial Aid (FASFA).
-Subsequently, to be eligible for financial-based scholarships, students must complete a FASFA no later than May 15th for the current academic year.
-Information how to complete the FASFA can be found at How and when to apply for financial aid.
+Subsequently, to be eligible for financial-based scholarships, students must complete a FASFA no later than March 15th for the current academic year.
+Information how to complete the FASFA can be found at how and when to apply for financial aid.
 Additional resources for graduate and post-graduate nursing student financial aid are found on the American Association of Colleges of Nursing website at Resources for Graduate and Post-Graduate Nursing Students.

 The Absher Memorial Scholarship was established in memory of Reba Goins Absher, a graduate of the Physician and Surgery Hospital Nursing School in Chattanooga.
 This fund provides financial aid to students preparing for a career in professional nursing or as an advanced practice nurse at the University of Tennessee.